pdp10/AstroJournal/README.md

 Jupiter TAB Cnc TAB Planet TAB 103x +/- SPF TAB Write description here.
 Moon TAB Sgr TAB Satellite TAB 103x TAB Write description here.

+Examples of observations can also be found in the folder tsv_folder/ and can be opened using a text editor or a spreadsheet software.

 ## Use case